 My teaching career continued on from there.
 In a lot of ways, I got my credentials to teach as I was teaching.
 I spoke at writing conferences, evening workshops, and retreats.
 In addition to PNWA, I started getting regular teaching gigs with the Romance Writers of America, which opened a lot of doors in other venues throughout the Pacific Northwest and beyond.
 As I started publishing books, I added book selling events to my speaking engagements.
 Eventually, I found myself doing multiple engagements each month, sometimes two or three in a single week.

 All of that changed when my wife and I learned that we’d be parents.
-I can still remember my first coherent words when I learned that only would I soon be a dad, but that we’d soon have twin girls: “I’m going to need another job.”
+I can still remember my first coherent words when I learned that not only would I soon be a dad, but that we were going to have twin girls: “I’m going to need another job.”

 Trying to come up with a solution, I remembered that another book seller had mentioned to me that a local community college was looking for continuing education instructors.
 I went to the website for South Puget Sound Community College and found that they had no creative writing offerings.
 I reached out to the Program Coordinator and told her that I wanted to be their new creative writing program.
 I told her that I had five four-part courses focusing on all aspects of my craft, each class honed over years of presentation on the road.
 She told me that not only was she interested, but she was also an amateur writer herself.
 She took the first class I taught for the college.